department-of-veterans-affairs/va.gov-team/products/health-care/secure-messaging/mhv-api/oracle-health/engineering/README.md

 ### Tech stack

 - AWS Lambdas, using JavaScript
-- Queue: Existing queu technology
+- Queue: Existing queue technology

 ### Notes

-- All communcation between the SM Exchange and MVH are RESTful API Calls
+- All communication between the SM Exchange and MVH are RESTful API Calls
-- All communcation between the SM Exchange and OH are RESTful API Calls
+- All communication between the SM Exchange and OH are RESTful API Calls
 - Using a Queue to handle the parsing and translation of messages
   - Since this will be a longer running task, a queue provides a resilient way to handle messages
   - Keeps the action of recieving a message light and fast